New Earth Surveillance Tech Is About to Change Everything, Including Us

 Fortunately, there is a lot of innovation within the geospatial community focused on broadening access to, and engagement with, our evolving picture of Earth.
 One project that Chipman is involved in enlists volunteers to capture lake data at the exact moment that satellites are taking measurements overhead.
 This not only helps scientists calibrate remote-sensing instruments, it also gives lakeside residents a whole new perspective of their environment.

 Though this type of hands-on opportunity is not available at every location, tools like OpenStreetMap, an editable map generated by volunteers, enable anyone with internet access to interact with geospatial data.
-In fact, the AGS is working with high schools to introduce students to OpenStreetMap in order to interact with the geospatial dimensions of their own communities.
-Other specialized projects include Mixed Metro, a map that uses census data to track patterns of racial composition in American neighborhoods, or Global Fishing Watch, which monitors commercial fishing vessels worldwide.
+In fact, the AGS is also working with high schools to introduce students to OpenStreetMap and interact with the geospatial dimensions of their own communities.
+Another example is Mixed Metro, a map that uses census data to track patterns of racial composition in American neighborhoods.

-Given that we are now grappling with a frightening pandemic, Wright cited a highly detailed dashboard of the COVID-19 outbreak, developed by Johns Hopkins engineer Lauren Gardner and her team, as a success story of intuitive geospatial technology for public use.
+Given that we are now grappling with a frightening pandemic, Wright cited a highly detailed map of the COVID-19 outbreak, developed at Johns Hopkins by engineer Lauren Gardner, as a success story of intuitive geospatial technology for public use.

 “This dashboard has been particularly effective at pulling together several sources of open data to convey a real-time, map-based understanding of spreading disease,” she said.
 “Authorities from local to national levels are using dashboards and maps like these to display data at different scales.”